gatapia/jish/README.md

 For full details see the [wiki](https://github.com/gatapia/js.net/wiki/)

+## Getting Started
+The best way to get started is to download the source:

+    git clone git://github.com/gatapia/js.net.git

+That way you can send me fixes ;)

+Otherwise just go to the [downloads section in github](https://github.com/gatapia/js.net) and download either the js.net.dll.zip or the jish.exe.zip file.
+They are self contained zip packages that should be very straight forward to hook up.

 ## Using js.net in your code ##
 To use js.net simply add a reference to the js.net.dll in your project and initialise the Engine.